 I bet you and your children done many wonderful treasure hunts.
-They are especially fun in a fall.
-Here are some activities to do with natural “treasures”.
+Collecting and sorting natural materials is a great hobby in its own right.
+Here are some ideas of activities to do with natural “treasures”.

 - Play pretend kitchen.
 Take out toy cooking set or real plastic containers and spoons and let your little ones cook some delicious meals for their favorite toy characters.
 Have you ever tasted acorn soup?
 How about some pebble muffins?
 Let their imagination run wild as long as they are not tasting the dishes themselves!

 - Build a house for a fairy (alternatively, any small animal, bug, or imaginary character).
 Use the twigs, leaves, pebbles, etc. to build a small house.
 No warries if the house has unconventional shape or doesn’t seem to last.

 - Play an ice cream shop.
 Make paper cones with old magazine pages and let your kids pretend to “scoop” the ice cream (pine cones, pebbles, acorns, etc.)

 - Bring your natural treasures home for making crafts.
 You can also show your kid how to press and preserve leaves and wild flowers.